 Verbal communication is the use of words to exchange information with others.
 As a result, it could include both oral and written communication.
 However, many people use the term to refer to only oral communication.
 The verbal component of communication is concerned with the words you choose as well as how they are heard and interpreted.
-In this article, we will look into the importance, the different types as well as tips on how to improve verbal communication.

 - The Importance of Verbal Communication